 We will spotlight one of our Vendor friends on our Featured Vendor Spotlight Page each month.
 They will also be featured on our PATINS TV channel, complete with product demonstrations and special pricing.
-We are pleased to announce that January's Featured Vendor is
+We are pleased to announce that February's Featured Vendor is Project Discovery.

 Upcoming Featured Vendors: